Keigan Parker: English career after leaving Blackpool

 On 27 May 2008, Parker agreed to join Huddersfield Town on a two-year contract, subject to a medical.
 His first appearance for Town came in their 4–0 win against Bradford City on 12 August 2008, when he played the final ten minutes of the match.
 His first league appearance was again as a substitute in a 3–1 defeat to Milton Keynes Dons on 23 August.
 His first league goal came on 1 November, to give Huddersfield a 3–2 victory over Crewe Alexandra at the Galpharm Stadium.
 He was sent off in added time for two yellow cards.
 His first away goal for the club came in the 4–2 defeat by Leicester City on 24 January 2009.

 On 2 March 2009, Parker joined fellow Football League One side Hartlepool United on loan after being locked out of the Town side by new loan signing Lukas Jutkiewicz and Danny Cadamarteri amongst others.
 He made his debut the following day in the 2–1 win against Tranmere Rovers at Victoria Park but failed to score in nine starts and returned to Huddersfield.

 On 21 July 2009, Parker agreed a one-year deal at Oldham Athletic, which was completed the following day.
 On 18 March 2010, Parker was loaned for a month-long to Football League Two club Bury.
 After returning to Oldham Athletic after his loan spell, Parker was released from his contract in line with close-season streamlining at the club.

 After being released by Oldham Athletic, Parker signed for Mansfield Town on 20 July 2010 and was unveiled to the Mansfield fans before their pre-season friendly match against local rivals Nottingham Forest.
 He then went on loan to Fleetwood Town and scored on his debut against Grimsby Town.

 In August 2011, he joined Stockport County but was released on 25 August.
 Following his release from Stockport, Parker joined North West Counties League Premier Division club AFC Blackpool in September 2011.
 Parker joined Northern Premier League Division One North club AFC Fylde in September 2011 just days after signing for AFC Blackpool, scoring 13 goals in 28 games for the Coasters.

 Ayr United

-On 1 February 2012 Parker joined Scottish First Division side Ayr United on a free transfer from Fylde.
+On 1 February 2012, Parker joined Scottish First Division side Ayr United on a free transfer from Fylde.
 Parker made his début for Ayr United on 11 February 2012 in a Scottish First Division match against Queen of the South.
 Parker scored his first goal for the Honest Men against Partick Thistle at Firhill, United lost 4–2.

-On Saturday 28 April Parker scored 2 goals in a 3 – 2 victory for Ayr over high flying Dundee.
-His second goal of that game, a spectacular overhead kick, was voted goal of the season across the three divisions of the SFL.
+On 28 April, Parker scored two goals in a 3–2 victory for Ayr over high-flying Dundee.
+His second goal of that game, an overhead kick, was voted goal of the season across the three divisions of the SFL.